samarthkulshrestha/eclisp/README.md

 **Eclisp** is a [Lisp](https://en.wikipedia.org/wiki/LISP) dialect that focuses on minimalism, simplicity, and clarity.
 Its design decisions are guided by the following mantras:

-+ **Need for speed.** Performace is a priority.
++ **Need for speed.** Performance is a priority.
-+ **Close to metal.** There is less between you vanilla Lisp by design.
++ **Close to metal.** There is less between you and vanilla Lisp by design.
 That means less to work around when you tinker.
 + **Different is good.** Eclisp occasionally deviates from the original Lisp in favour of building a better, more modern language.
-+ **The smaller the better.** With the binary coming in at `121kb`, and only about a thousand lines of code, Eclisp's core is tiny, without compromising on delivering full-fleged, functional programming language.
++ **The smaller the better.** With the binary coming in at `121kb`, and only about a thousand lines of code, Eclisp's core is tiny, without compromising on delivering a full-fledged, functional programming language.

 ## Prerequisites